bibanon/neofuuka-scraper/readme.md

 ## Configuration

-The configuration file `scraper.json` looks like this:
+The default configuration file is `./scraper.json`.
+You can change this with `--cfg <filename>`.

+It should look like this:

 ```json
 {